einn9/odin-recipes/README.md

 # Recipes-Website
-The Odin Project: Recipes
+The Odin Project - Project #1: Recipes

-A basic recipe website, containing a main index page with links to a few recipes.
+This is a simple recipe website built as part of The Odin Project.
+It includes a main index page with links to three recipes.

-Practicing basic HTML skills via the first assignement needed in The Odin Project.
+This project is a practice exercise for basic HTML skills.